Xi Jinping's speech at ceremony marking 90th founding anniversary of PLA to be released - ExBulletin

 Xi Jinping’s speech at ceremony marking 90th founding anniversary of PLA to be released

-BEIJING — A speech by Xi Jinping, general secretary of the Communist Party of China (CPC) Central Committee, at a ceremony marking the 90th anniversary of the founding of the People’s Liberation Army (PLA) will be published Monday in the log.
-Qiushi Journal, a flagship magazine of the CPC Central Committee.
+BEIJING, July 31 (Xinhua) — A speech by Xi Jinping, general secretary of the Communist Party of China (CPC) Central Committee, at a ceremony marking the 90th anniversary of the founding of the People’s Liberation Army (PLA ) will be published Monday in the Qiushi Journal, a flagship magazine of the CPC Central Committee.

 Xi, also Chinese president and chairman of the Central Military Commission, delivered the speech at the August 1, 2017 ceremony.